Salt Range: Wildlife

-The Salt Range has a high level of biodiversity and is home to a number of wildlife sanctuaries (ChumbiSurla, Jahlar Lake, Sodhi, Khabekki Lake and KundalRakh) and protected areas, including the Chinji National Park and several forest (e.g. Simli Reserved Forest and Noorpur Reserved Forest) and wetland areas (including Ucchali, Jahlar and Khabbiki lakes).
+The Salt Range has a high level of biodiversity and is home to a number of wildlife sanctuaries (Chumbi Surla, Jahlar Lake, Sodhi, Khabekki Lake and Kundal Rakh) and protected areas, including the Chinji National Park and several forests (e.g. Simli Reserved Forest and Noorpur Reserved Forest) and wetland areas (including Ucchali, Namal Lake, and Khabikki Lake).
+Salt Range is also home to Punjab urial, which is endemic to northern Punjab.
+The Indian rhinoceros once inhabited this region but now is extinct.